-The logic was that a president can’t recuse himself or herself from any given issue: There’s only one president.
+The logic is that a president can’t recuse himself or herself from any given issue: There’s only one president.
 If a president steps over a major ethical line, the remedy would be the impeachment process.

 That said, the Constitution does place some limits on a president’s financial dealings, in its emoluments clauses.
 These bar the president from taking “emoluments,” or gifts, from foreign governments or individual U.S. states.
 In a spate of lawsuits, critics of Trump have said he is violating these clauses because the Trump Organization still does business with both state leaders and foreign governments.
 Those cases are still pending.

 2. What have Trump and his sons pledged to do to avoid ethics conflicts?

 A month before entering office, Trump issued a six-page white paper, prepared by one of his attorneys, laying out some parameters for the company while he is in office.
 The paper says that the Trump Organization will “in essence” function “only as an asset management company” by placing severe restrictions on new deals to avoid conflicts of interest.

 Eric Trump, the president’s third child and a trustee of the Trump Organization, said that in running the company, “there are lines that we would never cross, and that’s mixing business with anything government.”
 To make sure of that, the company hired special staff, including an ethics adviser to approve large transactions — Washington lawyer Bobby R. Burchfield.